tanmaysinha/paradisedental/README.md

-# unitedsmilealliance
+# paradisedental
-Website for dental group
+Website for Paradise Dental